tridactyl/tridactyl/src/static/newtab.md

 - If you're enjoying Tridactyl (or not), please leave a review on [addons.mozilla.org][amo].

+- **Breaking change to default settings:** ignore mode is now bound to `<S-Insert>` for both entering and leaving the mode.
+Previous binds are unbound.

 - **NB:** Tridactyl will now supports a native messenger on Linux (and OSX, soon).
 Just run `:installnative` to get going.